floto/floto-example/README.md

 	host: hostname
 });
 ```
-The imagename should give a hint about whot kind of service the image provides.
+The imagename should give a hint about what kind of service the image provides.
-In the build-function you can add all cammands which have to be in the dockerfile.
+In the build-function you can add all commands which have to be in the dockerfile.
-Out of the commands in the build-function floto builds a dockerfile for the image.
+Of the commands in the build-function floto builds a dockerfile for the image.
 In the prepare-function you can add for example the link to the web-interface of this service.
 ```javascript
 config.webUrl = "http://" + hostname + ".local" + "/imagename";